-The installation process will start immediately and it will take few minutes.
+The installation process will start immediately and it will take a few minutes.

 Once the installation is completed, you will see the following alert.
-You can either continue the live OS or otherwise simply restart the OS to the newly installed OS in your hard disk.
+You can either continue the live OS or otherwise simply restart the OS to the newly installed OS on your hard disk.

 When you see this, safely remove the DVD/USB disk and press the [Enter] key.

-Again, you will see the following screen for few seconds.
+Again, you will see the following screen for a few seconds.